cannibalcow/rust_aoc2022/README.md

 ## Utils
 All utils functions is located in the *aoc.rs*

+## Benchmark
+Run benchmark by `cargo bench`.
+Benchmark report is located in `target/criterion`

 ## Template for day
-Put days in *days* folder.
+Put days in *./days/* folder.
 Use this template:

 ```rust
     use crate::days::aoc::Solution;